SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 ####application.yml

-Positive
+> aside positive
-: 1.
-Before you proceed, make sure that you have received connection details for the Solace PubSub+ Event Broker from the instructor and keep it handy.
+> 1. Before you proceed, make sure that you have received connection details for the Solace PubSub+ Event Broker from the instructor and keep it handy.

-Positive
+>
-: 2.
-Note the City name you used in the ac-city-iot-simulator microservice, as you would want to use the same city name to subscribe to TemperatureReading events.
+> 2. Note the City name you used in the ac-city-iot-simulator microservice, as you would want to use the same city name to subscribe to TemperatureReading events.
 Otherwise, this microservice will end up receiving TemperatureReading events from all cities.

 ✅ Review the application.yml